Akash-Ahir/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 ## Task Overview

-How Docker handles data persistence and container communication.
-I experimented with volumes to prevent data loss and used custom networks to enable seamless communication between containers using names instead of IP addresses.
+This task shows how to manage persistent data and container communication in Docker.
+Volumes ensure data is not lost when containers are removed, and custom networks allow seamless communication between containers using service names.

 ---